Changissnz/collusion_exposed_is_collusion/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 You know how when a person thinks they own an object, they develop attachments for it.
 And then they place the object in a spot, and treat the object a certain way.
-And then there might an accident, they drop the object and the object breaks.
+And then there might be an accident, they drop the object and the object breaks.
 And then they file a lawsuit saying that it's someone else's fault.
 This is an example.

 <img width="1024" height="1024" alt="Gemini_Generated_Image_i7w8hii7w8hii7w8" src="https://github.com/user-attachments/assets/1b741c0d-9d80-491d-873b-bb83989cda1c" />